SunnyAsar/places-front-end/README.md

 See the [Backend](https://github.com/SunnyAsar/places) repo to get the server side app to make this repo dynamic

 ### Setup
-`Clone the project and cd into the directory`
+Clone the project `git clone https://github.com/SunnyAsar/places-front-end` and `cd into the directory`

 ### Install
 run `npm i` to install all the dependencies of the project

 ### Usage
-run `npm start` to get the project run and see it in action at
+run `npm start` to get the project running locally.

 ## Authors